 A limited set of possible future scenarios describing the evolution of electricity systems including the anticipation of future challenges of distribution systems and required new/evolving DSO roles;

 Set of validated tools and methods with a high replicability potential focused on where the main gaps are with respect to the identified DSO challenges and new required DSO roles.
 These tools should address both current and possible future challenges of the distribution system;

 Methodologies to evaluate the performance of the developed tools and methods considering the requirements of the key stakeholders (aligned with the EEGI requirements);

 Recommendations for the modification of the regulatory framework and market architectures (new roles, responsibilities and interactions in the system) that take into account current technical requirements with the aim to facilitate an efficient DRES integration and more active consumers as well as market participation of new stakeholders such as aggregators and BRPs; the increasing need for storage similarly needs to be accommodated by the regulatory framework;

 A pragmatic roadmap for the deployment of the developed tools and methods.

-evolvDSO will contribute to the transition to a more sustainable European energy system by maintaining and increasing the security and reliability of distribution grids facilitating the increased feed-in of DRES.
-The results of evolvDSO will drive the implementation of the EEGI roadmap and ultimately provide a significant impetus for reaching EU climate targets.
+evolvDSO contributed to the transition to a more sustainable European energy system by maintaining and increasing the security and reliability of distribution grids facilitating the increased feed-in of DRES.
+The results of evolvDSO drove the implementation of the EEGI roadmap and ultimately provided a significant impetus for reaching EU climate targets.